-Many thanks to the Amazon customers and Goodreads members who took the time to review Mending Dreams.
+Many thanks to the readers who took time to review Mending Dreams.

 “What a delightful read!
 It is a fast paced novel that presents feelings in a believable and interesting style.
 It grabs you and each chapter builds to a rather sweet ending.
 Once started, it is hard to set aside.”